acts-project/acts/docs/glossary.md

   larger than a certain threshold value.

 SoA
-  Memory layout in which individual properties of an object are stored as contiguous arrays in a structure, where the same index is associated with logically connected entries.
+  *Struct of Arrays* is a memory layout in which individual properties of an object are stored as contiguous arrays in a structure, where the same index is associated with logically connected entries.
 The opposite is {term}`AoS`.

 AoS
-  Memory layout where a collection of objects are stored in a single array, where each object internally has a member for each property.
+  *Array of Structs* is a memory layout where a collection of objects are stored in a single array, where each object internally has a member for each property.

 Seed
   A starting point for the track finding stage.
 E.g. a triplet of {term}`space